Children learn in many different ways. Some kids learn through visual aids, some learn through songs, while others learn by moving around.

 Here are three programs which are uniquely Kinderland.

 For auditory, visual and kinesthetic learners

 It’s 10.30am and the K1s are having their music class with their music teacher.
-With a room specially dedicated for music lessons, there are 7 electric keyboards (Electones) for each student to learn and practice on.
+With a room specially dedicated to music lessons, there are 7 electric keyboards (Electones) for each student to learn and practice on.
 These lessons are conducted by professionally-qualified music teachers.